Alexander Bain (inventor): Death and legacy

-Bain died on 2 January 1877, and was interred in the Auld Aisle Cemetery, Kirkintilloch.
-His tombstone was restored in 1959 because it was in a state of disrepair.
-The headstone had a fallacious date of death (1876) which was corrected to 1877.

-JD Wetherspoon's pub in Wick, close to where Alexander Bain served his apprenticeship, is now named 'The Alexander Bain' after the inventor.
-Also, as a tribute to his inventions, the main British Telecom building in Glasgow is named Alexander Bain House.
+Bain was buried in the Auld Aisle Cemetery, Kirkintilloch.
+It was restored in 1959.
+The headstone initially had an incorrect year of death (1876) which was later corrected to 1877.
+JD Wetherspoons pub in Wick, close to where Alexander Bain served his apprenticeship, is now named 'The Alexander Bain' after the inventor.
+Also, as a tribute to his inventions, the main BT building in Glasgow is named Alexander Bain House.
 One of the earliest examples of an electrically impulsed pendulum clock is on display at the Deutsches Uhrenmuseum.

-In 2016, he was posthumously awarded the Technology & Engineering Emmy Award for his pioneering work transmitting images electrically.
-A statuette award is on display in Kirkintilloch Town Hall.
+In 2016, he was posthumously awarded the Technology & Engineering Emmy Award "for his pioneering work in the transmission of images".
+The statuette is on display in Kirkintilloch Town Hall.